ACRL Literatures in English Section Strategic Plan (2025)

 • Sustain and build upon our partnership with the MLA and investigate further partnerships with other professional or scholarly organizations, including those associated with Writing Studies, Creative Writing, and other disciplines allied with English Departments.

-• Recruit and retain a diverse membership of literature librarians.
+• Recruit and retain a diverse membership.

 Student Learning